BoraComert/Bora-DSA210-Project/README.md

 ## Limitations

-## Future Work

 There might be economic conditions in the background which might require further analysis like plane ticket fares and hotel prices.

 Proximity might have an effect on tourist decisions.

+Covid years were among the years explored in this project, they might distort the overall effect.

+## Future Work

+Unsupervised learning can be implemented